scalacenter/sprees/README.md

 get this awesome t-shirt:
 ![](https://pbs.twimg.com/media/CtnCrtvWAAAO0nE.jpg:small)

 ## Madrid, Spain.
-Monday, 15th of September 2023
+Friday, 15th of September 2023

 We'd like to thank Habla Computing, the functional architecture studio, for hosting the event!